Introduction

 generate nginx config from nginx.conf.sigil

-, you can first download it from Dokku repo (better download from specific Git tag instead of master branch).
+, you can first download it from Dokku repo (better download from specific Git tag you use).

 You can add that file to root directory of your project and Dokku would use it to generate new nginx config.